 As suggested by Drageset (2015), teachers must be considerate of the redirection and responses they deliver to students throughout the use of ICs in attempt to build the child’s confidence, rather than diminish his/her answers, especially when working amongst their peers.
 Conversations must lead to students learning new information while simultaneously benefiting from one another rather than becoming argumentative and hostile towards one another.
 The goal of ICs is centered around extending new knowledge and enhancing abilities that each child arrives with, in order for him or her to complete a complex task with effective collaboration (Oakley, et al., 2014).
 From the effective use of intentional task completion focused on student-led conversation, cognitive and social development occurs, increasing student motivation (Olsen & Finkelstein, 2017).

-Academic growth using instructional conversations.
+Academic growth using instructional conversations

 For ICs, academic achievement can be viewed as the combination of increased test scores, correct academic language recognition and usage, and an increase in linguistic abilities for ELL students (Mellon et al., 2018).
 The IC pedagogy in combination with JPA activities has shown to be a very positive tool to promote growth for ELL students and helps assist educators in building relationships with those students through the emphasis of conversation.
 It is important for educators to provide students opportunities to engage and interact with academic concepts beyond independent seatwork.
 Franke, Kazemi, and Battey (2007) noted that by providing opportunities for intentional collaboration, students increase their academic thinking and build their confidence as a successful student.

 Similar to the IC-JPA approach, studies have shown that general group collaboration has positive effects on student learning and academic achievement.
 IC-JPAs and general collaboration have shown similar effects, leaving the question, which one is better?
 Opitz, Grab, Wittich, Hasel-Weide, and Nuhrenborger (2018) found that when participating in general group work with students who spoke English as a first language, emergent bilinguals increased their academic knowledge and general language acquisition.
 Students in the treatment and control groups were taught twice a week for thirty minutes in student-centered activities where they had to work together to arrive at a conclusion.
 It was found that students who were exposed to the cooperative learning classroom environment were more successful on the posttest based on overall average.
 From these findings, it appears that the influence of working with English speaking students helps assist ELL students in their content areas.
 According to Portes, Canche, and Stollberg (2016), collaborative activities provide meaningful experiences that in turn allow children to practice English while building their confidence in the classroom.
 Through the building of confidence, academic growth follows closely behind through the use of this intervention.